Check back in July for our Summer retreat.

-Together we will take a moment to find respite, recognize our resilience and replenish it with connection, empathy and joy.
-This is an interactive wellness meeting for those living with neuroendocrine cancer (neuroendocrine neoplasm/NEN, neuroendocrine tumor/NET) and/or their loved ones.
-Greater resilience can be cultivated and practiced and we hope the tools in this experience help us build resilience in our journey.
+Together we will take a moment to embrace play and the joy and benefits that come with it.
+This is an interactive wellness meeting tailored for those living with neuroendocrine cancer and/or their loved ones.

 Guided Meditation with Ruth Q. Wolever, PhD, NBC-HWC